olavim/RoundsClientSideBlock/README.md

 # Client side block

-Makes the blocker determine if a projectile was blocked or not.
+Makes the blocker determine if a bullet was blocked or not.

 ## Description